 A word of warning to the unaware: Along with the permit violations (a perhaps unintentional, but costly oversight), the original citation is very often accompanied by additional daily violations of NESHAP (National Emission Standards for Hazardous Air Pollutants) limits and Ohio’s Clean Air Act State Implementation Plan for operating the modified process without the proper air permit.
 Few can readily afford the resultant fines and best available technology which may be mandated to rectify the violations.

-If you ae not sure that your air emissions are in-compliance, let our air permit experts assess the situation for you.
+If you are not sure that your air emissions are in-compliance in Greater Cleveland, Ohio, let our air permit experts assess the situation for you.
 Contact CTI today.